AlexExiv/Router-Android/README.md

 }
 ```

-If you want to explore a comprehensive example, you can refer to the `Sample-Fragment` module.
+If you want to explore a comprehensive example, you can refer to the [sample-fragment](sample-fragment/src/main/java/com/speakerboxlite/router/sample/chain)
+package.
 It provides a detailed illustration of the concepts discussed, allowing you to see the implementation in action.

 ## Result Api